IBMPredictiveAnalytics/STATS_BAYES_REGR/README.md

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions